RomeroBarata/dcme/README.md

 # dcme
 ## Overview
-The `dcme` package provides functions to compute complexity measures for data sets.
+The `dcme` package provides functions to compute data complexity measures.

 ## Installation
 `dcme` is under development and not yet available on CRAN.
 You can install the